alexcarol/sidekick-library-generator/README.md

 - `--org`: Organization name (e.g., adobe).
 If not provided, will be automatically detected from git remote.
 - `--project`: Project name (e.g., helix-website).
 If not provided, will be automatically detected from git remote.
 - `--force`: Force generation even if blocks directory exists.
 Without this option, the command will fail if blocks have already been generated.
+- `--keep-block-context`: Preserve the original block context when generating the library.
+This is useful when the block alters its containing section in any way.

 Required environment variable:
 - `AEM_API_KEY`: Your AEM API key for authentication